JackelinDePaz/unemployment/syllabus.md

 + Presentation of final results: 10 points
 + Final paper: 30 points

-Letter grades will be computed on your total grade using a standard curve.
+Letter grades will be computed based on your total grade using a standard curve.

+You will be able to find your grades [in the Canvas gradebook](https://canvas.ucsc.edu/courses/72459/gradebook).

 ---